-Students are required to attain an overall average of 60% in the first year examination and have passed all examination papers before being permitted to proceed to the second year of the Masters degree.
-Students who fail to attain an overall 60%, but who pass all papers may be permitted to transfer registration to the second year of the Higher Diploma in Applied Social Studies, subject to the approval of the Faculty.
+Students who fail to attain an overall 60% in the First Year examination but who pass all papers may be permitted to transfer registration to the Second Year of the Higher Diploma in Applied Social Studies, subject to the approval of the Faculty.
 All written work must be submitted in order to fulfil the requirements of the course.

-Completed application forms must be returned to the Department of Social Policy and Social Work by 14 January for the following academic session.
+Completed application forms must be returned to the Department of Social Policy and Social Work by $14^{\rm th}$ January for the following academic session.